RookieGameDevs/surviveler/README.md

     pip install virtualfish

-Then go inside the `surviveler/client` directory and create a virtualfish env:

     # Create the environment and activate it (python3 is the python executable you
     # want to use)
     vf new -p python3 surviveler